cardano-scaling/alba/docs/basic_construction.md

 # Telescope - Basic Construction
-**ALBA** provides a method for a prover to convince a verifier that the prover knows at least $n_f$ elements satisfying a predicate $R$, while only presenting a small subset of elements as proof.
+**ALBA** provides a method for a prover to convince a verifier that the prover knows at more than $n_f$ elements satisfying a predicate $R$, while only presenting a small subset of elements as proof.
 This construction uses a recursive filtering process, guided by random oracles, to produce succinct and efficient proofs.

 ## Overview